wells5609/wordpress-objects/README.md

 ##### Goals:

- * minimize redundancy
+ * minimize redundancy and maximize consistency among objects
- * maximize consistency
+ * allow developers to customize objects
  * retain current API functionality
  * enable simple transition to the use of traits, once supported.